Fast bolt work -- how to fire a bolt action rifle quickly

 A survey of the classics

 Fr.
 Frog is a well known rifle enthusiast and has many interesting things to offer on his site.
 Among them is this compendium of what several authors had to say about working the bolt quickly.
-You will find several different ideas described as well as how to operate a right-handed rifle if you are left handed.
+You will find several different ideas described.
+You will also learn how to operate a right-handed bolt rifle if you are left handed.
 In what follows I am speaking of right handed use of a right handed rifle.

 In the above material you can find several means of working the bolt, with the palm, with the upper edge of the hand and the fingers or by grasping the knob in thumb and forefinger.
 I've tried them all.
 What I prefer is using the thumb and forefinger to firmly grasp the bolt knob.
 Holding onto the knob seems to me more certain and secure than other methods.
 It also transitions naturally into the "Tommy finger" firing method given below.